 We use an amazing company called Walsworth:

-As you can see, we've sold 120 yearbooks and can do everything from marketing
+As you can see, we've sold 120 yearbooks and can do everything from marketing to keeping track of student and business lists on this site. |

 Without this company, it's unlikely I would have been able to do yearbook.
 They provided me with everything from lesson plans to theme ideas and directions on how to use online design.
 Speaking of online design, here it is: